-- Malpractice insurance coverage for volunteers that are providing legal advice or brief services (partnering with another organization to provide insurance coverage is acceptable and encouraged). - Secure an accessible venue location if the project involves any in-person activity when it's safe to do so. - Organizations will be required to contract with the WSBA to develop and implement their Powerful Communities Project. - Organizations will be required to submit a report detailing outcomes and how funds were used.
-Recipients may be asked to provide formal or informal reports to WSBA Board of Governors, the Washington State Bar Foundation, future potential Powerful Communities Project partners, or other community-based organizations. - Signing a written contract with WSBA, including your agreement that WSBA may audit your use of the funds for the intended purpose. - Funds must be used by September 30, 2021. - Any unused portion of the funds not used by September 30, 2021, must be returned to WSBA. - Report must be completed by October 29, 2021.
+- Malpractice insurance coverage for volunteers that are providing legal advice or brief services (partnering with another organization to provide insurance coverage is acceptable and encouraged). - Secure an accessible venue location. - Organizations will be required to contract with the WSBA to develop and implement their Powerful Communities Project. - Organizations will be required to submit a report detailing outcomes and how funds were used.
+Recipients may be asked to provide formal or informal reports to WSBA Board of Governors, the Washington State Bar Foundation Board, future potential Powerful Communities Project partners, or other community-based organizations. - Signing a written contract with WSBA, including your agreement that WSBA may audit your use of the funds for the intended purpose. - Funds must be used by September 30, 2020. - Any unused portion of the funds not used by September 30, 2020, must be returned to WSBA. - Report must be completed by October 30, 2020.